During the spring runoff period of 2018, the lower Clark's Fork River reached one of the highest river water levels on record

 A FINAL NOTE

-Following are photos of the new Road to the Buffalo
+Following are photos of the Road to the Buffalo

-signs recently installed along Highway 200 in Sanders County.
+signs installed along Highway 200 in Sanders County.

 The first, located at a Department of Transportation pullout near Weeksville, shows Linda standing with the new sign installed next to a MDT historical sign about Flathead House based, in part, on our research during the past 15 years.